marxin/texi2rst-generated/sphinx/gcc/specifying-attributes-of-types.rst

   from or to the array.

-  Moreover, the use of type punning or aliasing to toggle the storage order is not supported; that is to say, a given scalar object cannot be accessed through distinct types that assign a different storage order to it.
+  Moreover, the use of type punning or aliasing to toggle the storage order is not supported; that is to say, if a given scalar object can be accessed through distinct types that assign a different storage order to it, then the behavior is undefined.

 .. option:: transparent_union